TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

 Initialize
 ----------

-TYPO3 offers two options for initialization: creating an empty starting page or it can go directly to the backend administrative interface.
-Beginners should select the first option and allow TYPO3 to create an empty starting page.
+TYPO3 offers two options for initialisation: creating an empty starting page or it can go directly to the backend administrative interface.

+Beginners should
+select the first option and allow TYPO3 to create an empty starting page.
 This will also generate a site configuration file.